 Pregnancy and Postpartum Hair Loss

-Many women experience hair shedding after giving birth due to changes in hormone levels.
+Many women experience hair shedding after giving birth due to hormonal changes.
 There is a drastic decline in estrogen and progesterone immediately after giving birth, which can become evident about 3-6 months after giving birth.
 Supporting the entire hormone-producing or endocrine system is the best way to moderate this hair loss.

 Medical Conditions That Cause Hair Loss